 5) Click Next, Set the display name to "VIA Skype for Business" or leave as default.

 7) Select "Permit all users to access this relying party".

-8) Uncheck "Open the Edit Claims Rules dialog" and click close.
+8) Leave "Open the Edit Claims Rules dialog" checked and click close.

 9) From the "Claim Issuance Policy" window, click "Add Rule".

 10) Choose "Send LDAP Attributes as Claims" and select Next.

 11) Enter a name for this rule, e.g. "UPN".

 13) Select "User-Principal-Name" in the left-hand box (LDAP attribute) and enter "UPN" as the "Outgoing Claim Type".